Blog

 Reducing food waste can significantly impact a restaurant’s bottom line and sustainability efforts.
 Here are some startling food wastage statistics:

-• 10% of food acquired by restaurants is wasted before it reaches the customers.
+Approximately 4 to 10% of food purchased by restaurants is wasted before reaching customers.

 What These Restaurant Revenue Statistics Reveal